Salinas, California: Boronda Adobe History Center

 Just outside the official city limits, the restored adobe dwelling constructed in 1844 by José Eusebio Boronda, rests on one of the original Mexican land grants.
 The Boronda Adobe is a California Historical Landmark and listed in the National Register of Historic Places and holds a museum of early Salinas and California history.
 Other historic buildings are located here, including the Lagunita School house John Steinbeck wrote about in the Red Pony.
 The site also holds the official archive of Monterey County, open to researchers by appointment.

 Santa Lucia Highlands American Viticultural Area

 Santa Lucia Highlands AVA is nearby so the area is becoming a destination for wine tasting.

 Education

 School districts

 Salinas has seven public school districts serving the city core and adjacent unincorporated areas.
 The largest school district in Salinas is the Salinas Union High School District (grades 7–12) with 13,578 students enrolled in 10 campuses.
 The Salinas City Elementary School District is the largest elementary school district in Salinas, with 13 schools and 7,954 students.
 Other districts include Santa Rita Union Elementary School District, Graves Elementary School District, Washington Union School District, Lagunita School District, and Alisal Union School District.

-Private Catholic schools in the city include the all-boys Palma School and the all-girls Notre Dame High School.
+Private Catholic schools in the city include Palma School and the all-girls Notre Dame High School.